tom-mi/iBrew/README.md

 Tested on iKettle 2.0 v19 and SmarterCoffee v20 & v22.

-Written enterly lying down... (sick in bed for months and months :-/) Any donations welcome!
+Written enterly lying down... (sick in bed for months and months :-/)

-Sigarettes, tea, jokes, apple cakes... or new toys to play with!
+__Any donations welcome!
+Tea, jokes, apple cakes... or new stuff to play with!__

 Stand alone, you do not need internet or the smarter app to setup or use the devices.